PivotBuddy

 • Team from Stripe, Google, and McKinsey

-Attachment: One-Pager or Deck (PDF)
+Attachment: One-Pager or Deck (PDF, under 5MB)

 The "Double Opt-In" Rule

 Good connectors ask the investor first if they want the intro.
 Respect this.
 Never CC both sides without the connector's OK.
+A forced introduction damages the connector's relationship with the investor and burns a bridge that could have been valuable.

 Cold Outreach Tactics (When Necessary)